 Our young adults (ages 18-30) are strongly encouraged to join into a multi-generational small group and participate in the body life of the Church.
 Once per quarter, the young adults meet together for Worship and Fellowship.

-Our Youth Group is grades 7-12 and meets on the 2nd and 4th Friday nights at 6pm at the church.
-The group also meets during the Sunday School hour at 9:30am in the Ministry House.
+Our Youth Group is grades 7-12 and meets every Friday night at 7pm at the church.
+The group also meets during the Sunday School hour at 9:30am in Ministry Room 1.
 Our group time is focused on biblical instruction, Christian discipleship, and genuine fellowship.

 As Titus 2 teaches, it is important that older women and younger women of the church are regularly involved in each other’s’ lives.
 To help facilitate this, we host a Ladies’ Bible Study once per month.
 This provides an opportunity for the women of the church to meet together, pray, and share what the Lord is teaching them.